Home » Testing and Assessment » Assessment Of, For and As Learning: The Main Differences & Principles

 Main Principles of Assessment Of Learning

-• Accompanied by a number or letter grade.
+• Is accompanied by a number or letter grade.

 • Compares one student’s achievement with standards.